-Alternative 2 includes excavation of soils with toluene concentrations above C{sat} , backfill of the excavated area with gravel for improved permeability, and installation and operation of a biosparging system within the backfilled area.
+Alternative 2 includes the excavation of soils with toluene concentrations above the C{sat} near MW-4R, backfill of the excavated area with gravel for improved permeability, and installation and operation of a biosparging system within the backfilled area.
 Restrictive covenants would be put in place to prohibit use of onsite groundwater.
-Because the most heavily contaminated soil will be removed at the start of implementation and an active remedy will be applied to address the residual contamination, a 7-year life has been assumed for cost purposes.
+Because the most heavily contaminated soil will be removed at the start of implementation and an active remedy will be applied to address the residual contamination, a 5- to 10-year life has been assumed for cost purposes.
 System O&M as well as semi-annual groundwater monitoring, including MNA, would be conducted.